Imagine you're an Outdoor Educator...

 Outdoor Educator courses allow you to work in and through the widest variety of wilderness environments and develop high level skills in each.
 Beyond preparing you for career opportunities in the outdoor industry, you may also earn academic credit in the field of Recreation and Outdoor Education.

-Rock climbing is the ultimate opportunity to challenge oneself physically, mentally and emotionally.
+Rock climbing is a great opportunity to challenge oneself physically, mentally and emotionally.
 Contrary to common belief, upper body strength is not the determining factor in being able to climb well.
 Learning new body mechanics, balance, and energy maintenance techniques will help students climb efficiently and unlock the incredible feeling of flowing up a route.
 There are many ways to climb the same rock, allowing each climber to solve the puzzle in their own individual way.
 Students will learn basic climbing techniques, helmet and harness use, climbing commands and belaying, placing gear, setting up top ropes and may have the opportunity to attempt multi-pitch ascents.

 Canyoneering is like running the most exciting adventure course imaginable.
 Each obstacle occurs naturally - made by the power of water coursing through the desert, making its way to the river.
 A combination of climbing, scrambling, rappelling, hiking and even swimming may be involved in getting through this unreal terrain.
 The adventure begins by hiking across the sunny desert mesa to drop into a canyon via rappel.
-As students travel further down, the canyon narrows, twists, turns and drops, creating eerie cave-like conditions.
+As students travel further down, the canyon narrows, twists, turns and drops, creating cave-like conditions.
 Sunlight bouncing off the walls from far above causes the sandstone walls to glow red and orange.
 Exiting the canyon back into the desert daylight feels like returning from another world.
 This rugged, rocky terrain requires teamwork and effective decision-making.
 To meet the demands of technical terrain, Instructors begin by teaching the foundational skills necessary for efficient travel, such as basic movement over rock.
 Over this section, students will experience technical canyoneering, slot canyons, day hikes and canyon backpacking.

 - Wilderness First Aid